Biden: 'We can't wait any longer' to address climate crisis

 Biden's actions came as his nominee for energy secretary, former Michigan Gov. Jennifer Granholm, faced deep skepticism from Republicans as she tried to pitch the president’s vision for a green economy.

-Granholm, the leader of a state devastated by the 2008 recession, promoted emerging clean energy technologies, such as battery manufacturing, as an answer for jobs that will be lost as the U.S. transitions away from fossil fuels.
+Granholm, whose state was devastated by the 2008 recession, promoted emerging clean energy technologies, such as battery manufacturing, as an answer for jobs that will be lost as the U.S. transitions away from fossil fuels.

-Granholm and other officials said the investment in cleaner energy national will net millions of jobs.
-But that probably will take years to happen, and the orders will face intense opposition from oil and gas and power plant industries, as well as from many Republican — and possibly Democratic — lawmakers.
+Former Secretary of State John Kerry, now Biden's climate envoy, said oil, gas and coal workers “have been fed a false narrative'' that ”somehow, dealing with climate is coming at their expense.
+No, it’s not.
+What’s happening to them is happening because of other market forces already taking place.''

-“The environmental left is leading the agenda at the White House when it comes to energy and environment issues,″ said Kathleen Sgamma, president of the Western Energy Alliance, which represents oil and gas drillers in Western states.
-The group filed a legal challenge soon after Biden signed the orders.
+Instead of possible black lung disease, a miner would have a brighter future as a solar power technician, Kerry said.
+"The same people can do those jobs, but the choice of doing the solar power one now is a better choice.''

 Biden's directive to double energy production from offshore wind comes after the Trump administration slowed permit review of some giant offshore wind turbine projects.
 Significantly, he is directing agencies to eliminate spending that acts as subsidies for fossil fuel industries.